Efficient inventory management made easy

 Benefit from clear recommendations for action and keep your stocktaking processes under control in the long term.

-Your inventory in the best hands - with OMS Retail
+Your stocktaking in reliable hands – with OMS Retail

-An inventory is more than just a legal obligation.
-It provides a clear view of the actual stock levels and forms the basis for reliable business decisions.
-Carefully planned and carried out, it creates transparency, uncovers discrepancies and provides a realistic picture of the company's situation.
+Stocktaking is more than a legal obligation.
+It provides a clear overview of actual stock levels and forms the basis for reliable business decisions.
+When carefully planned and executed, stocktaking procedures create transparency, identify discrepancies and present a realistic view of the company’s position.

-OMS Retail supports you in carrying out your stocktaking.
-With over 20 years of experience in stocktaking, we support companies from various sectors in Germany and Europe - from preparation to final evaluation.
+OMS Retail supports you throughout your stocktaking project.
+With more than 20 years of experience in stocktaking procedures, we assist companies from various sectors across Germany and Europe – from preparation through to final evaluation.

-The teams work with modern scanning technology and established processes to record stock efficiently and comprehensibly.
-If required, the work can also be carried out outside regular business hours.
-Thanks to the structured full-service approach, planning, implementation and follow-up are coordinated and implemented from a single source.
+Our teams work with modern scanning technology and established stocktaking procedures to record inventory efficiently and in a transparent manner.
+If required, stocktaking can also be carried out outside regular business hours.
+Thanks to a structured full-service approach, planning, execution and follow-up are coordinated and delivered from a single source.

-This produces a transparent, reliable inventory result that relieves the burden on internal processes and provides a reliable basis for future decisions.
+The result is a transparent and reliable inventory outcome that reduces the burden on internal processes and provides a sound basis for future business decisions.

 Do not hesitate to contact us